sdlsw/jpeg-cpp/README.md

 ## Known Bugs/Issues

 - JPEG encoding appears to slightly alter the colors of the image, to the point that there is a noticeable visual difference.
 When compared to other encoders (such as the one used in GIMP), this difference does not occur.
 It's still not known why this is the case.
-- Progressive JPEG is unsupported.
-This will be fixed in a pending update.